StackVista/stackstate-docs/configure/topology/debug-topology-synchronization.md

 The StackState topology synchronization reads messages from a topic on the Kafka data bus.
 The Kafka topic used by a synchronization is defined in the Sts data source.

-- Check if the topic name defined in the Sts data source matches what is returned by the `stackstate-agent check` command.
+- Check if the topic name defined in the Sts data source matches what's returned by the `stackstate-agent check` command.
 Note that topic names are case-sensitive.
 - Check the error counter for the synchronization on the StackState UI page **Settings** > **Topology Synchronization** > **Synchronizations**.
 Increasing numbers tell you that there was an error while processing received data.

 ![Synchronization errors](/.gitbook/assets/settings_synchronizations.png)